Respected All,

 From India, Mumbai

 The basis for deeming the applicability of Central notified minimum wages is not clear.
-The nature of your services as well as the industry is also not mentioned so we are unable to verify it too.
-Labour license from the Central Government does not lead automatically to the application of its notified min. wages.
-As per the Minimum Wages Act 1921 the appropriate government is Central Government in relation to any scheduled employment carried on by or under the authority of the Central Government or a railway administration, or in relation to a mine, oilfield or major port, or any corporation established by a Central Act whereas in relation to any other scheduled
+The nature of your services as well as the industry is also not mentioned, so we are unable to verify it too.
+Labour license from the Central Government does not automatically lead to the application of its notified minimum wages.
+According to the Minimum Wages Act 1921, the appropriate government is the Central Government in relation to any scheduled employment carried on by or under the authority of the Central Government or a railway administration, or in relation to a mine, oilfield, or major port, or any corporation established by a Central Act.
+In relation to any other scheduled employment, it is the State Government.
+So unless the PE fulfills the above requirement, your contention will have no force.

-employment, it is the State Government.
-So unless the PE fulfills the above requirement your contention will have no force.
-This situation could lead to many complications as the PE follows the State Govt notified rates and the local Inspector may take action against you for non-compliance as in most cases State notified rates are more than the central wages.
-My personal experience from a navratna PSU is that for CLRA Act purpose the appropriate Govt is Central Govt but for Min.
-Wages it is State Govt.
+This situation could lead to many complications as the PE follows the State Govt notified rates and the local Inspector may take action against you for non-compliance as in most cases State notified rates are higher than the central wages.
+My personal experience from a navratna PSU is that for CLRA Act purposes, the appropriate Govt is the Central Govt, but for Minimum Wages, it is the State Govt.
 Hope this situation will come to an end with the new Labour Code.

 From India, Mumbai